coolcsn/CsnCms/README.md

 2. Configure referenced modules ([CsnUser](https://github.com/coolcsn/CsnUser) and [CsnAuthorization](https://github.com/coolcsn/CsnAuthorization)) following their instructions.

 3. Import the sample SQL schema located in `./vendor/coolcsn/CsnCms/data/csnDatabase.sql`.
 You can easily do that with *PhpMyAdmin* for instance.
-There are 2 vesersions of the schema, depending on whether you have already imported the CsnUser sql schema.

 4. Add 'CsnCms' to your application configuration in `config/application.config.php`.
 An example application configuration could look like the following: